Solution | Credit Scoring#

 Note

-In addition to reading this document, it is recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.
+In addition to reading this document, it’s recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.

 Plug and play with your own data and parameter choices#

 The next step is the Feature Filtering, which takes place in two successive steps.
 First, the univariate filters are driven by Information Value and Chi-Square p-value.
 The user can specify the threshold for both these metrics to discriminate between kept and discarded variables.
 Then, the correlation filter removes from pairs of correlated variables the ones with the most negligible information value.
 The user selects the correlation threshold (the absolute correlation is compared to this value) and chooses the method for computing correlation among Spearman and Pearson.
-The filtering occurs when pressing the Run button, which triggers the scenario.
+The filtering occurs when clicking the Run button, which triggers the scenario.

 After that, Feature Binning is the next step to bin the features using the weight of evidence and encode the variables using that same metric.
 The run button will trigger the Bin Variables scenario, and then the user can edit the editable dataset to give more meaningful labels to the bins.

 The Feature Selection is where the user can specify one of the three available methods for feature selection and the number of selected features desired in the end.
 The Score Card Building fits the logistic regression coefficients and defines the three parameters to scale the scorecard as desired (Base score, Base odds & Points to Double Odds).
-After launching the Build Score Card scenario, we can access the scorecard in the dashboard.
+After launching the Build Score Card scenario, you can access the scorecard in the dashboard.
 The last step is the third scenario which updates the API and refreshes the webapp.

 Further explore your credit model with pre-built visualizations#

-The first page Feature Filtering, contains visualizations published from the Dataiku Application.
-The first two graphs represent the Information Value of a variable with respect to the credit event target.
-The higher the value, the more information is contained in the variable to explain the credit event.
-The below graphs represent the Chi-Square p-value, which is very similar to the above except that here, the lower, the better.
+The graphs below represent the Chi-Square p-value, which is similar to the above except that here, the lower, the better.
 The tab has a statistical card in a correlation matrix form, shown below.
 The user should focus on the brighter tiles, either red or blue, that indicate either significant positive or negative correlations.

 The Feature Binning page contains a set of three charts.
 The two graphs on the right help observe the bins and their weight of evidence.
 To understand them, one must click on them and adjust the filters to show only one variable at a time.
 The third graph displays the information value after binning is plotted for each variable, and the line is the threshold for keeping a variable.

-The Feature Selection is achieved using one of the three available Automated Feature Selection algorithms selected in the Dataiku Application.
-Forward Selection, Lasso Selection, and Tree-based Selection.
-The bar chart represents either the absolute value of the coefficients for Forward and Lasso Selection or the Feature Importance for Tree-based Selection.
+The Feature Selection is achieved using one of the three available automated feature selection algorithms selected in the Dataiku application: forward selection, lasso selection, and tree-based selection.
+The bar chart represents either the absolute value of the coefficients for forward and lasso selection or the feature importance for tree-based selection.
 It indicates the rank of each variable in the selection.

 Webapp, API and Responsible AI#

-The webapp provides an interactive experience to navigate the scorecard and is built using the parameters defined in the Dataiku Application.
-Users can modify input values on the left-hand side panel and visualize the results on the main screen.
 For each variable, a card shows all the possible buckets a value can belong to and their corresponding number of points.
 The final score will be the sum of the points from each variable.
 Hence, depending on the number of points attributed to a variable, it might contribute positively or negatively to the final score.

-The intent of this project is to enable Credit Risk Analysts to understand how Dataiku can be used to create a credit-worthiness model to build scorecards.
 By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization or across multiple organizations, credit teams can immediately benefit from the value of an ML-assisted approach, establish a foundation on which to build dedicated AI credit scoring models, all while remains connected to their current customer base and systems.

-We’ve provided several suggestions on how to use a large number of features and feature iterations for credit signals to build dedicated AI credit scoring models but ultimately, the best approach will depend on your specific needs and data.
-If you’re interested in adapting this project to the specific goals and needs of your organization, roll-out and customization services can be offered on demand.
+This documentation has reviewed provided several suggestions on how to derive value from this Solution.
+Ultimately however, the “best” approach will depend on your specific needs and data.
+If you’re interested in adapting this project to the specific goals and needs of your organization, Dataiku offers roll-out and customization services on demand.